O Visa for Extraordinary Ability

 The key to success in obtaining the O-1 classification is in defining the “field of endeavor” in which the beneficiary has risen to the top.
 It is easier to exhibit this in a narrowly defined field with a select membership than a general one.
-There is chance of denial if the USCIS feel the field is defined too narrowly.
+There is a chance of denial if the USCIS feel the field is defined too narrowly.

 Documentation is more important in obtaining the O-1 visa.
-Scientists with more documentation demonstrating their success may not have much difficulty, but lacking the same may find it very hard to get the O-1 visa.
+Scientists with more documentation demonstrating their success may not have much difficulty, but those lacking the same may find it very hard to get the O-1 visa.
 Instances like confidentiality agreements and employers’ reluctance to disclose competitive information through the patent process make it difficult to meet the applicable standards.

-Artists and Entertainers
+Artists & Entertainers

 Aliens of extraordinary ability are eligible for O category visas provided they continue to work in their area of ability.
-Extraordinary ability for this category means "distinction" i.e. “a high level of achievement in the field of arts evidenced by a degree of skill and recognition substantially above that ordinarily encountered to the extent that a person described as prominent is renowned, leading or well-known in the field of arts.”
+Extraordinary ability for this category means "distinction," i.e., “a high level of achievement in the field of arts evidenced by a degree of skill and recognition substantially above that ordinarily encountered to the extent that a person described as prominent is renowned, leading or well-known in the field of arts.”

-O-1 status in the arts is available to any field of creative activity or endeavor like fine arts or performing arts.
-Hence, categories like performers, technical, creative personnel i.e. set designers, choreographers, music coaches and animal trainers, qualify for O-1 visa.
+O-1 status in the arts is available to any field of creative activity or endeavors like fine arts or performing arts.
+Hence, categories like performers, technical, creative personnel i.e. set designers, choreographers, music coaches, and animal trainers, qualify for O-1 visa.
 Petitioners must show that the O-1 beneficiary meets the standard of distinction.
 This can be demonstrated by showing the beneficiary has been nominated for or has received a significant national or international award or prize such as "Academy Award, Grammy, or Director’s Guild Award."

 The O-2 Category

-The O-2 category is for Aliens seeking to accompany O-1 aliens in the Arts, motion picture, television productions and athletics.
+The O-2 category is for aliens seeking to accompany O-1 aliens in the arts, motion picture, television productions, and athletics.
 Aliens seeking the O-2 visa must enter for the purpose of (1) assisting the O-1 in performance; or (2) must have critical skills and experience with O-1 which cannot be performed by a U.S. worker.